lastingParadox/ff-site/utils/archive-to-markdown/md/ff2/police-brutality.md

 **PlasmaPerson** _(25-Jun-18 03:45 PM)_

-> what if we force him to work for us
+> What if we force him to work for us?

 **Zander** _(25-Jun-18 03:45 PM)_

-@Magic8Ball

-> Does the co-worker start twerking, causing an AK-47 implant in her rear to activate?
+@Magic8Ball Does the co-worker start twerking, causing an AK-47 implant in her rear to activate?

 **Magic8Ball** _(25-Jun-18 03:45 PM)_